Thousands on virus-hit cruise ship wait their turn to leave

 OAKLAND, Calif.
 (AP) — Thousands of increasingly bored and restless passengers aboard a cruise ship struck by the coronavirus waited for their turn Tuesday to get off the vessel and go into two weeks of quarantine at military bases around the U.S.

+Passengers wearing masks trickled out of the Grand Princess and walked to the bottom of a ramp, where masked officials in yellow protective gear and blue plastic gloves took their temperature and led them to a tent for more screening before they lined up to board a bus.

-After days of being forced to idle off the Northern California coast, the Grand Princess docked Monday at Oakland with about 3,500 passengers and crew, including at least 21 who tested positive for the new virus.
+After days of being forced to idle off the Northern California coast, the ship docked Monday at Oakland with about 3,500 passengers and crew, including at least 21 who tested positive for thenew virus.

 “We’re trying to stay calm and were trying to stay positive, but it’s getting harder and harder.
 They can’t make up their minds how to keep us safe,” said passenger Beryl Ward, 77, of Santa Fe, New Mexico.

-About two dozen people who needed acute medical care were taken off the ship first, though it was not clear how many of them were infected, said Brian Ferguson, a spokesman for the California Office of Emergency Services.
-Also, more than 200 Canadians on board were flown to a military base in their country Monday, Canadian officials said.
+The slow evacuation of the 951-foot ship began Monday.
+About two dozen people who needed acute medical care were taken off first, though it was unclear how many of them were infected, California emergency authorities said.
+Also, more than 200 Canadians on board were flown to a military base in their country, Canadian officials said.

 About 2,000 passengers, including hundreds of Californians, were still aboard Monday night.
-The departure of passengers was expected to resume Tuesday.
+Authorities said foreigners from more than 50 countries would be flown home, while U.S. passengers would be flown or bused to military bases in California, Texas and Georgia for testing and 14-day quarantines.

 The Grand Princess ship had been held off the coast since Wednesday because of evidence that it was the breeding ground for more than 20 infections tied to a previous voyage.